Rum & Cachaça

 Cachaça - Made in Brazil.
 It has comprable flavors to agricole rhum and is the base of the Caipirinha cocktail.
 Typically clear, though are some aged.

-Where - These rums are also traditional in Jamaica, Barbados, British Guyana around the demerara river (aka Demerara rum), Bermuda, St. Lucia, Antigua and the Virgin Islands.
+Where - These rums are traditional in Jamaica, Barbados, British Guyana around the demerara river (aka Demerara rum), Bermuda, St. Lucia, Antigua and the Virgin Islands.

-Today the rums made in Jamaican are the most indicative of the old English style, which is why I gave Jamaican rum it’s own section.
+Today the rums made in Jamaican are the most indicative of the old English style, which is why I gave Jamaican rum its own section.

 The rums from the other countries are now mellower and less intense than their rustic ancestors.
-But still, you can always count on a dry, earthy bite on the finish, as a nod to the rum's origins, particularly when compared to Spanish style rums.
-Outside of the Jamaican section, you’ll find other English style rum brands sprinkled throughout the white and aged rum pages.
+But still, you can always count on a dry, earthy bite on the finish.
+This nod to the rum's origins is particularly noticeable when compared to the lighter Spanish style rums.